 The Humanities Conference is held annually in different locations around the world.
-Over the past eleven years, the Humanities Conference has established a reputation as a focal point for new ideas and new practices in humanities research and teaching.
+Over the past twelve years, the Humanities Conference has established a reputation as a focal point for new ideas and new practices in humanities research and teaching.

 The conference will address a range of critically important themes in the various fields that make up the humanities today.
 Plenary speakers will include some of the world’s leading thinkers in the humanities, as well as numerous paper, workshop and colloquium presentations by teachers and researchers.

 We are inviting proposals for paper presentations, workshops/interactive sessions, posters/exhibits, or colloquia (See Proposal Types) addressing the Humanities through one of the following themes:

 Special Focus for 2015:

 For more information about the ideas and themes underlying this community, see Our Focus.